North Korea Fast Facts

 November 21, 2017 - The Treasury Department announces new sanctions against North Korea.

 December 22, 2017 - The UN Security Council unanimously adopts a new set of US-drafted sanctions on North Korea that will further strangle its energy supplies and tighten restrictions on smuggling and the use of North Korean workers overseas.
-Nikki Haley, the US Ambassador to the UN, claims the new sanctions, levied in response to Pyongyang's November 29 ballistic missile test, went even further than the sanctions passed in September that, at the time, were called the toughest yet.
+Nikki Haley, the US ambassador to the UN, claims the new sanctions, levied in response to Pyongyang's November 29 ballistic missile test, went even further than the sanctions passed in September that, at the time, were called the toughest yet.

 February 11, 2018 - Kim Jong Un's sister, Kim Yo Jong, meets with South Korean President Moon Jae-in and issues a formal invitation to Moon from her brother to travel to North Korea for what would be the first meeting of Korean leaders since 2007.